WordPress Alternatives for Small Businesses in 2026

 WordPress powers 40% of the web.
 But in 2026, a growing number of small businesses are asking the same question: is there something better?

 Maybe your site is slower than you'd like and optimization efforts haven't moved the needle enough.
 Maybe you're tired of updating 25 plugins every month and hoping nothing breaks.
-Maybe you just got a security warning email for the third time this quarter.
+If you have received repeated security warnings or update-related downtime, the maintenance cost is becoming visible.

 You're not alone.
 And you have real options now.